L'enfer c'est les autres

 Concept

-The captured images of visitors make up a collection of bottled faces, displayed as in a museum or bestiary; a cabinet of monstrous curiosities.
-Each jar and its face are associated with one of the deadly sins and with the technological companies that, in a certain way, enhance, commercialize and feed on them.
+The captured images of visitors make up a collection of bottled faces, which are displayed as in a shop window.
+Each jar and its face are associated with one of the deadly sins and with the technological companies that, in a certain way, enhance, commercialize and feed on them: pride by Instagram, greed by Binance, wrath by Twitter, envy by Apple, lust by Tinder, gluttony by Glovo and sloth by Netflix.

 Sartre's phrase “L’enfer c’est les autres” (Huis clos, 1944) explores the concept of the influence of other people's views on the personal psyche.
 It stems from the idea that the gaze of others has the ability to undress us and expose the reality of our being.
 This situation of vulnerability causes the individual to feel judged and condemned.
 When we observe our image reflected in the eyes of others, what we see is the monster in the mirror that confronts us with our darker side, our weaknesses, defects and fears.

-The installation explores how the gaze of other people conditions the construction of one's own identity, in a relationship of intersubjectivity.
-At the same time, it ironizes about how large tech companies take advantage of our weaknesses by manipulating and nourishing this construction.
+The installation examines how the construction of our own identity, in a relationship of inter-subjectivity, is conditioned by how others see us.
+It highlights how social media currently embody the role of the gaze of others in our networked social spaces.
+At the same time, it ironizes about how large tech companies take advantage of our vulnerability by manipulating and nourishing this construction.
+In this way, the artwork denounces the absolute commercialization of our augmented techno-social environment.

-On the other hand, the installation inverts the relationship between observer // observed: the viewer, who attends the gallery with the intention of seeing an exhibition, finds himself in front of the captured gaze of previous visitors.
-As soon as he decides to interact, he becomes part of the installation and will also be observed by future visitors.
-The meaning of the installation is completed when participants share their captured faces on social media.
+On the other hand, the installation inverts the relationship between the observer and the observed: viewers, who attend the gallery with the intention of seeing an exhibition, find themselves staring at the captured gaze of previous visitors.
+As soon as viewers decide to interact, they become part of the installation and will also be observed by future participants.